 The phrase “whiskey neat” often comes up in bars, movies, and conversations among whiskey lovers.
 Many people search for whiskey neat meaning because they hear it used confidently—but aren’t always sure what it truly implies.

-Definition & Core Meaning
+Definition & Core Meaning in Text

 At its most basic level, whiskey neat means whiskey served by itself, without ice, water, or mixers, at room temperature